foundry-rs/book/src/faq.md

 Forge will sometimes check for newer Solidity versions that fit your project.
 To use Forge offline, use the `--offline` flag.

+### I'm getting Solc errors

+[solc-bin](https://binaries.soliditylang.org/) doesn't offer static builds for apple silicon.
+Foundry relies on [svm](https://github.com/roynalnaruto/svm-rs) to install native builds for apple silicon.

+All solc versions are installed under `~/.svm/`.
+If you encounter solc related errors, such as `SolcError: ...` please to nuke `~/.svm/` and try again, this will trigger a fresh install and usually resolves the issue.

+If you're on apple silion, please ensure the [`z3` thereom prover](https://github.com/Z3Prover/z3 ) is installed: `brew install z3`

+> **Note**: native apple silicon builds are only available from `0.8.5` upwards.
+If you need older versions, you must enable apple silicon rosetta to run them.

 ### Forge fails in JavaScript monorepos (`pnpm`)

 Managers like `pnpm` use symlinks to manage `node_modules` folders.